The below guidelines apply to all social media channels including:

 1000px x 1000px

-All avatar images should be uploaded uncompressed.
+All profile images should be uploaded uncompressed.

 Using the correct size and placement is very important and helps to maintain consistency across all of our social channels.